aihubgg/MidJourney-Wiki/docs/External-Resources/Overview.md

 <td><p><a
 href="https://www.adobe.com/products/photoshop.html">https://www.adobe.com/products/photoshop.html</a></p></td>
 <td><p>Does a lot more than upscale, but does have a preserve detail
-upscale that's better than a basic upscale (again see comparison at <a href="MidJourney:_Scaling_Images_Up" title="wikilink">Scaling Images Up</a>)</p></td>
+upscale that's better than a basic upscale.
+Up</a>)</p></td>
 </tr>
 </tbody>